 New York is the city that never sleeps and never apologizes for it.
 This iconic metropolis delivers sensory overload in the best possible way, offering more culture, cuisine, and chaos than you could experience in a dozen visits, all just a quick flight from Louisville.

 Brooklyn has evolved from Manhattan’s cooler cousin to a destination in its own right.
-Spend a morning at Smorgasburgfood market in Prospect Park where you can sample everything from ramen burgers to artisanal ice cream without committing to a full expensive meal.
+Spend a morning at the Smorgasburg food market in Brooklyn, where you can graze your way through everything from ramen burgers to artisanal ice cream.
 For views that rival (and some locals would argue surpass) the Empire State Building without the $45+ ticket, head to the rooftop of the William Vale Hotel in Williamsburg where the panorama comes free with your $18 cocktail.

 Delta typically has the most reliable direct flights, with roundtrip prices dropping below $150 several times a year.